WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

 https://www.pcmag.com/archive/creature-house-expression-3-161253

 where it was possible to select a stroke/curve/geometric shape/outline and assign to it a visual appearance/skin which could then be changed.
+It might be that an initial "stroke" or drawing of an element while potentially recognized or represented internally as a perfect shape or widget might have its appearance preserved as a selectable representation.

 ## myappmaker design challenges